Are you worried about Kitty's recent change in behavior?

 More often than not, there is a medical problem that's keeping the cat away from the box.
 Without solving that issue, you won't be able to re-train Kitty to use the box again.

 Read more on how to figure out what's keeping your cat away from the litter box and how to solve the problem: How To Solve Litterbox Problems In Cats: The Ultimate Guide

 "Why is my cat acting strange after being outside?"

-Injuries, disease and parasites can all make your cat ill following a visit to the great outdoors.
-Cats that go outside can get into all sorts of trouble, including –
+Injuries, disease, and parasites can all make your cat ill following a visit to the great outdoors.
+Cats that go outside can get into all sorts of trouble as follows:

 - Disease contracted from other cats